-As with all natural tastes, the flavour of food is dependant on the plant secondary compounds within it, the quality of its growing environment and the time of harvest.
-The harsh dry climate of Cyprus in Greece, for example, produces the most outstanding Rosemary.
+As with all natural tastes, the flavor of food is dependent on the plant secondary compounds within it, the quality of its growing environment and the time of harvest.
+The harsh dry climate of Cyprus in Greece, for example, produces the most outstanding rosemary.
 This wonderfully aromatic herb needs to work hard to grow here, but with that hard work, it also produces a higher volatile oil content – which gives the plant its unique smell and taste.

-What I was most shocked about, concerning the umami (savoury) flavour was that it was with us all along.
-Yet when most of us bite into a tomato or cheese, the flavour is bland.
+What I was most shocked about, concerning the umami (savory) flavor was that it was with us all along.
+Yet when most of us bite into a tomato or cheese, the flavor is bland.
 Most tomatoes on the market taste like nothing, when you grow one from your garden or get one from the farmers market, it is amazing how they should taste.
 Cheese is another culprit of tasting like nothing.
 Parmigiano Reggiano is a work of art, and it can only be made in one place, Parma, Italy.
-The local environment (the climate, geography, soil quality) is particular to that place, as is the ageing of the cheese.
-Kraft has their own Parmigiano cheese, which they now name 100% Grated Parmesan Cheese, with the 100% directed at the grating process and not the fact that there is 100% real cheese in the mixture, the taste is not there either.
-True Parmigiano Reggiano also contains the savoury umami flavour.
+The local environment (the climate, geography, soil quality) is particular to that place, as is the aging of the cheese.
+Kraft has its own Parmigiano cheese, which they now name 100% Grated Parmesan Cheese, with the 100% directed at the grating process and not the fact that there is 100% real cheese in the mixture, the taste is not there either.
+True Parmigiano Reggiano also contains the savory umami flavor.

 Umami Taste – The Fifth Basic Taste